Sonic2kDBS/long_term_memory/README.md

 # Text Generation Web UI with Long-Term Memory
+NOTE TO WINDOWS USER: If you have a space in your username, you may have [problems with this extension](https://github.com/wawawario2/long_term_memory/issues/39).

 NOTICE: If you have been using this extension on or before 05/06/2023, you should follow the [character namespace migration instructions](#character-namespace-migration-instructions).

 NOTICE: If you have been using this extension on or before 04/01/2023, you should follow the [extension migration instructions](#extension-migration-instructions).